chaoss/metrics/activity-metrics/pull-requests-merge-contributor-new.md

 # New Contributors of Commits

 ## 1. Description
-What is the number of persons contributing with an accepted commit for the first time?
+The number of people contributing with an accepted commit for the first time

 ## 2. Use Cases